cocos-creator/docs-3d-deprecated/en/editor/extension/panel-boot.md

 };
 ```

-First define the selector.
-After the template is rendered, the editor will automatically call document.querySelector to find the corresponding element and hang it on `this.$`.
+First, define the selector.
+After the template is rendered, the editor will automatically call `document.querySelector` to find the corresponding element and hang it on `this.$`.
 Example:

 ```javascript
 exports.ready = function() {